-1 Awards and awards descriptors CATS points ECTS Maximum period credits of registration Preparatory Certificate 60 credits at 2 years Preparatory level Preparatory Diploma 5 years 120 credits at Preparatory Certificates and Preparatory Preparatory level Diplomas provide adequate preparation for entry to study at HE level in the area studied.
+Awards and awards descriptors CATS points FHEQ Level ECTS credits Maximum period of registration Preparatory Certificate 60 credits at Preparatory level 3 2 years Preparatory Diploma 120 credits at 3 5 years Preparatory Certificates and Preparatory Diplomas provide adequate preparation for entry to study at HE level in the area studied.
 They may be recognised as HE awards for funding purposes when they form an integral part of an undergraduate course and extend the duration of the undergraduate course by one further year full-time (or the part-time equivalent).
-Preparatory Certificate in Business Skills 30 credits at 2 years Preparatory level Work Based Learning Awards 45 credits all at 22.5 2 years The majority of the learning takes place in the Certificate, 22.0 workplace, with teaching normally offered by Intermediate or the University in appropriate formal sessions.
-Honours level All learning outcomes at the appropriate level (see below for will be assessed by the University or under its individual awards) auspices. , Certificate level awards The holder of an award at Certificate level will - - subject, and will have learned how to take diffe be able to communicate accurately, and will have the qualities needed for employment requiring the exercise of some personal responsibility.
-The holder of a Certificate of Higher Education (Foundation Degree) shall achieve these outco omes in a work conte ext.
-(Source: QAA Framework for Higher Education Qu University Certificate 45 at Certificate 22.5 5 years University Cortificate (Work Deced Learning) level or above 22.5 2 1/2 2/2 University Certificate (Work-Based Learning) 45 at Certificate 22.5 2 years Cartificate of Lliphon Education (Lliphon level or above 60 E via ara Certificate of Higher Education (Higher 120 at Certificate 60 5 years National Certificate) (CertHE (HNC)) level
+Preparatory level Preparatory Certificate in Business Skills 30 credits at Preparatory level 3 2 years Work Based Learning Awards The majority of the learning takes place in the workplace, with teaching normally offered by the University in appropriate formal sessions.
+All learning outcomes at the appropriate level will be assessed by the University or under its auspices.
+45 credits all at Certificate, Intermediate or Honours level (see below for individual awards) 4/5/6 22.5 2 years